 Within the Sixth Form the following courses are currently offered as options:

-Art (A-level), Applied Science (BTEC Extended Certificate), Biology (A-Level), Business Studies (A-Level), Business Administration (Level 2 Cambridge Technical), Chemistry (A-Level), Computer Science (A Level), Criminology Diploma, Design Technology (A-Level), Drama (A-Level), ECDL, English Literature (A-Level), French (A-Level), Geography (A-Level), Health and Social Care (Level 2 Cambridge Technical Diploma) History (A-Level), Maths (A-Level), Physics (A-Level), Psychology (A-Level), Sport (BTEC Level 3 National Certificate), Sports Coaching (Level 2 SGI), Travel and Tourism (Level 2 WJEC Certificate)
+Art (A-level), Applied Science (BTEC Extended Certificate), Biology (A-Level), Business Studies (A-Level), Business Administration (Level 2 Cambridge Technical), Chemistry (A-Level), Computer Science (A Level), Criminology Diploma, Design Technology (A-Level), Drama (A-Level), Open Awards, English Literature (A-Level), French (A-Level), Geography (A-Level), Health and Social Care (Level 2 Cambridge Technical Diploma) History (A-Level), Maths (A-Level), Physics (A-Level), Psychology (A-Level), Sport (BTEC Level 3 National Certificate), Sports Coaching (Level 2 SGI), Travel and Tourism (Level 2 WJEC Certificate)

 *Please note – not all courses run each year, all dependent on student choice.

 Students will also have the opportunity to retake GCSE Maths or English, if they have not achieved a grade 4 in Key Stage 4.
 Functional Skills Maths and English courses are available to students who have not achieved a grade 3 in Key Stage 4.